 Far too often when confronted by anti-Masons hold a belief that Freemasonry is a pyramid structure that paints a picture of anti-democratic, autocratic, and centralized government that controls every thought, word, and action of its members, and where the leaders of Freemasonry are those who have attained some fabled "higher degree" such as the 33°.
 If one spends any time on the Internet researching Freemasonry, you'll come across a picture similar to Figures 1 or 2.
 I've even seen anti-Masons take commonly used Masonic charts (see Figure 3) literally in that because a group is shown above others that they must be considered superior to those drawn below it.

 In reality, Freemasonry consists of three degrees: Entered Apprentice (1°), Fellow Craft (2°), and Master Mason (3°).
 The Third Degree is considered the highest degree in Freemasonry while the degrees, orders, and grades of concordant and appendant bodies are considered complimentary not superior to the Third Degree.
 These first three degrees compose the main body and basic organizational unit of Freemasonry known as the Blue Lodge.
-The Blue Lodge is the is the center of activity from which all other Masonic organizations spring.
+The Blue Lodge is the center of activity from which all other Masonic organizations spring.
 The Blue Lodge is presided over by a Worshipful Master who is elected on an annual basis.
 Blue Lodges are subordinate to a Grand Lodge.
 A Grand Lodge is the overall governing body of Freemasonry in a given jurisdiction.
-Typically, a Grand Lodge's jurisdiction is based upon that areas civil government where Grand Lodges govern Blue Lodges within a particular national or state boundary.
+Typically, a Grand Lodge's jurisdiction is based upon that area's civil government where Grand Lodges govern Blue Lodges within a particular national or state boundary.
 The Grand Lodge is presided over by a Most Worshipful Grand Master who is elected on a regular (most often annual) basis by the voting members of that Grand Lodge.
-There is no central body to oversee all of the Grand Lodges around the world; each one is sovereign and independent of each other.
+There is no central body to oversee all of the Grand Lodges around the world; each one is sovereign and independent of the other.
 Each Grand Lodge chooses its own policies, rituals, practices, rules, and what other Grand Lodges it recognizes.

 When one attains the Sublime Degree of Master Mason he has attained the highest degree in Freemasonry, but one can continue to seek further light by joining a concordant body such as the York Rite or Scottish Rite.
 The York Rite and Scottish Rite are often seen as two branches in competition, but in reality, they both seek to impart further Masonic light to an aspirant.
 It should be noted that while the Scottish Rite uses a numbering system, those degrees are not superior to the Master Mason degree.

 The Ancient & Accepted Scottish Rite of Freemason, or simply known as the Scottish Rite is perhaps the most known appendant body of Freemasonry, maybe second only to the Shriners.
 It confers a series of progressive degrees.
 This Rite is one of several appendant or concordant bodies in the Masonic fraternity.
-They confer from the 4° to the 33°.
+They confer from 4° to the 33°.
 These degrees build upon the ethical and moral teachings and philosophies offered in Craft Masonry, or more commonly known as the Blue Lodge, through dramatic presentations.
 These degrees are conferred by several controlling bodies: The Lodge of Perfection confers the 4° through the 14° and is presided over by a Venerable Master, the Chapter of Rose Croix confers the 15° through the 18° and is presided over by the Wise Master, the Council of Kadosh confers the 19° through the 30° and is presided over by a Commander of Kadosh, and the Consistory confers the 31° and 32° and is presided over by a Master of Kadosh.
 All of these bodies unite under a body referred to as a "Valley."
 These Valleys unite under an "Orient" which is presided over by a Sovereign Grand Inspector General (SGIG).
 These Orients fall under the auspices of a central authority known as a Supreme Council.
 In the United States there exist two Supreme Councils: Northern Jurisdiction and Southern Jurisdiction.
 For certain members who have given meritorious service to the community and to Freemasonry, the Rite may confer the 33°.

 While the Scottish Rite is a unified body, the York Rite is more accurately described as a confederacy.
-The term York Rite is a misnomer though and should more accurately be called the American Rite as this rite is comprised of degrees and orders uniquely structured in America in comparison to that seen in such places like the United Kingdom, Ireland, and Scotland.
-The York Rite is composed of three main organizations who each operate with their own hierarchy and enjoy their own autonomy.
+The term York Rite is a misnomer though and should more accurately be called the American Rite as this rite is comprised of degrees and orders uniquely structured in America in comparison to that seen in such places as the United Kingdom, Ireland, and Scotland.
+The York Rite is composed of three main organizations that each operate with their own hierarchy and enjoy their own autonomy.
 These three bodies have united in a confederate system to ensure mutual continuation and prosperity.
 These three bodies are known as the Royal Arch Masonry, Cryptic Masonry, and Knights Templar.
 True to all 3-bodies of the York Rite, there is a local body, Grand body, and International body.
 For the Royal Arch, there is the Chapter, Grand Chapter, and General Grand Chapter.
 The presiding officer of each of these levels respectively is High Priest, Grand High Priest, and General Grand High Priest.
 For the Cryptic Masons, there is the Council, Grand Council, and General Grand Council.
 The presiding officer for each of these levels respectively is Illustrious Master, Most Illustrious Grand Master, and the Most Puissant General Grand Master.
 For the Knights Templar, there is the Commandery, Grand Commandery, and the Grand Encampment, Knights Templar, USA.
 The presiding officer for each of these levels respectively is Eminent Commander, Right Eminent Grand Commander, and the Most Eminent Grand Master.

 I used the York Rite and Scottish rite as examples of the diverse nature of hierarchies in Freemasonry, but there are many other concordant and appendant orders with their own hierarchy.
 The authority and scope of each Masonic order are specified in their Constitution and By-Laws.
 And if it were not all confusing enough, I am speaking primarily to Freemasonry in the US.
 When you travel outside the US, there will be differences in the degrees conferred in some of the bodies, but my main points still remain the same.